Waaal/BobaOS/doc/STCQ/IDT.md

 ```

 ## CPU Exceptions Error codes
 The Vectors 0-31 are predefined by the CPU for exceptions.
-For some of these Exceptions the CPU places a error code onthe the stack that need to be popped from the stack before the iret instruction.
+For some of these Exceptions the CPU places a error code on the stack that need to be popped from the stack before the iret instruction.

 Vectors that place a error code are:
 - Vector 8 (Double fault)